protocollabs/maparo-std/doc/control-protocol.md

 arguments must be set manually and the result set must be merged manually by using USB stick or some other transfer method.

-The default control port is 64321
+The default control port is **64321**

 The *secret* MUST be supported by every message.

+The server MUST response to each message - unique identified by the sequence number - exactly once.
+The server MUST not response multiple times to one sequence number.

+> To increase robustness for lossy links the client may send several requests
+> with increasing sequence number.

 ## Unicast